 By Russ and Tiña De Maris

-We’ve heard the high tech, the low tech, and the laughably sublime.
+We’ve heard the high tech, the low tech, and the laughably sublime ways to keep track of your stuff.
 We’ll share them.

 Now, number your outside storage compartments in some sort of logical fashion.
 Take inventory of all the stuff you have squirreled away in those compartments.
 You can add numbers or identifications for inside closets, drawers, and cabinets.

-Find it – low-tech style: Take out your pencil and paper.
+Take out your pencil and paper.
 Draw a map of your RV and add pointer lines.
 In small, tiny, hard-to-read-without-magnifier writing, write whatever it is that you have in each compartment, closet, drawer, or cabinet.
-May require a few pieces of paper, depending on how big the rig, and how much stuff you have.
+May require a few pieces of paper, depending on how big the rig and how much stuff you have.

 Now the real problem: Put your list away in a place where you won’t (repeat, won’t) forget where the list is.
 Sooner or later you’ll have two or more copies of the list, for all the times that you lost it, and later found it again.